 The Advanced Search for maps can be found here.
 It gives you more search options - Place is the area covered by the map, and Subject is for maps showing a particular subject (such as geology, railways or population).

-If you don't know what scale maps are available and want to find out, you can search by place and narrow down your results using the Map Scale facet.
+If you don't know what scale maps are available and want to find out, you can search by place and narrow down your results using the Map Scale facet, shown below.
 This comes quite far down the list of facets, on the left hand side of the screen under "Sort and filter results."
 It is available on both the general search and specialist Map Search screens.

 You can search by Publication Date to find maps of a particular period - use the ? symbol for truncation to limit your search to maps of a particular decade.
 Here's how to search for maps of London from the 1660s: